 Food jagsRefusal to eat; Fear of new foods

-At times children's eating habits are a way for them to feel independent.
-This marks normal development in children.
+Children's eating habits can be a way for them to feel independent.
+This is part of normal development in children.

-- Set an example by eating a variety of healthy foods.
+- Have other family members help set a good example by eating a variety of healthy foods.

 - Prepare meals with different colors and textures that are pleasing to the eye.